lamystere/endless-orgasm-machine/README.md

 ### But I like orgasms...

 Having to wait for it while being right at the edge makes it more intense!
 Trying to resist getting close is a turn-on for some.
-When you're ready to end the edging you can use "Control: Orgasm" to allow you to finish after a chosen number of minutes... or simply set it to "Control: Manual" and leave it running.
+When you're ready to end the edging you can use "Control: Orgasm" to allow you to finish after a chosen number of minutes or near-orgasms... if you've had enough simply set it to "Control: Manual" and take care of things manually.
 It can also be used after orgasms to determine exactly when the refractory period has subsided enough to begin the next round of pleasuring.

 ![Screenshot](doc/Screenshot.png)